 TULSA, Okla. — After a 21-year-old motorcyclist died on Nov.
-16, Tulsa police and area riders shared their concerns over reckless driving.
+16, Tulsa police and area riders shared concerns over reckless driving.

-Kaiden Luettgen was traveling northbound on Riverside on his motorcycle at more than double the speed limit when he struck a southbound truck attempting to turn left onto 66th Street, according to Tulsa police.
-Luettgen died at the scene.
+Police said Kaiden Luettgen traveled northbound on Riverside on his motorcycle at more than double the speed limit.
+He hit a southbound truck trying to turn left onto 66th Street, according to Tulsa police.

 WATCH: 'Need to slow down': Tulsa police, bikers worried after deadly Riverside crash